AllstaRawR/FILFY/README.md

 ---

 > [!CAUTION]
+> This modlist will crash very often if you do not set your PageFile!
+If you do not know what this means, be sure to follow the instructions later in this guide!
+>
-> Failing to meet the REQUIRED SPECS **will** cause bugs, glitches, and crashes unrelated to the mods.
+> Failing to meet the REQUIRED specs **will** cause bugs, glitches, and crashes unrelated to the mods.
 Make sure you double check that you meet requirements!
-This is likely caused by the PAGEFILE being used instead of VRAM, which gets out of sync, and crashes the game.
-This is not an issue with this modlist.

 ---